-The actor and activist talks to Roxy Bourdillon about sex scenes and standing in her truth
+The actor and activist talks to Roxy Bourdillon about sex scenes and standing in his truth

 PHOTO: DAVID SORCHER/LIONSGATE

-It’s Valentine’s Day 2014 and Ellen Page is onstage at the Human Rights Campaign conference in Las Vegas.
-She’s wearing black skinny jeans and a t-shirt with “All love” printed on it.
-She looks a little anxious – she will later go on Ellen DeGeneres’ talk show and admit that this is the most nervous she’s ever been in her entire life and that she’s terrified she’s about to have a panic attack.
-Nevertheless, she remains resolute.
-She takes a deep breath.
-There is a tremble in her voice as she tells the audience, and the whole world, “I am here today, because I am gay.”
+It’s Valentine’s Day 2014 and Elliot Page is onstage at the Human Rights Campaign conference in Las Vegas.
+He’s wearing black skinny jeans and a t-shirt with “All love” printed on it.
+He looks a little anxious – he will later go on Ellen DeGeneres’ talk show and admit that this is the most nervous he’s ever been in his entire life and that he’s terrified he’s about to have a panic attack.
+Nevertheless, he remains resolute.
+He takes a deep breath.
+There is a tremble in his voice as he tells the audience, and the whole world, “I am here today, because I am gay.”

 A heartfelt cheer goes up.
 Spectators rise to their feet.
-For almost a full minute, Ellen can’t get another word out.
+For almost a full minute, Elliot can’t get another word out.
 The applause is too deafening, the moment too monumental.
-This simple yet profound revelation is a love letter to our community and, even more so, to herself.
-Until now, she has kept her sexuality secret, being careful not to touch other women too much in public and asking girlfriends to leave buildings by different exits.
-But with that single sentence, she is liberated.
+This simple yet profound revelation is a love letter to our community and, even more so, to himself.
+Until now, he has kept his sexuality secret, being careful not to touch women too much in public and asking girlfriends to leave buildings by different exits.
+But with that single sentence, he is liberated.

 My Days Of Mercy is on digital platforms now.